We encourage our students to approach the matter of embracing diversity through four essential questions:

 What are we called to do?

-For most of us it is easier to love our neighbors when we surround ourselves with people who are from similar backgrounds and who think like us.
-Trinity’s mission expects us to be a diverse community, which can make the work of creating a community of belonging that is equitable and provides dignity for all challenging.
-We believe that by engaging in this work with students, faculty, staff, and parents, we will interrupt the implicit bias that is created naturally in all of us from being part of our society.
+For most of us, it is easier to love our neighbors when we surround ourselves with people who are from similar backgrounds and who think like us.
+Trinity’s mission expects us to be a diverse community.
+It can be challenging to create a community of belonging that is equitable and provides dignity to all.
+However, we believe that by engaging in this work with students, faculty, staff, and parents, we will interrupt the implicit bias that is created naturally in all of us from being part of our society.
 We hope that by interrupting this natural process, our students will be better able to love their neighbors in the manner God has intended for all of us.